bridgetb98/Alios-Reawakened/1 The Embrace/Dain.md

 ## Climate

 The effects of wild magic has caused the climate of Dain to be completely out of whack.
-Scalding deserts can be found right next to massive g
+Scalding deserts can be found right next to massive glaciers.
+The landscape tends to shift between climates with yet unknown regularity.

 ## Groups within Dain